libsndfile/libsamplerate/docs/api_misc.md

   SNR of 97dB and a bandwidth of 80%.
 - **SRC_ZERO_ORDER_HOLD** - A Zero Order Hold converter (interpolated value is equal to the last value).
 The quality is poor but the conversion speed is blindlingly fast.
+Be aware that this interpolator is not bandlimited, and the user is responsible for adding anti-aliasing filtering.
 - **SRC_LINEAR** - A linear converter.
 Again the quality is poor, but the conversion speed is blindingly fast.
+This interpolator is also not bandlimited, and the user is responsible for adding anti-aliasing filtering.

 There are two functions that give either a (text string) name or description for each converter: